Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

-Integration over $65<\lambda^+_x<290$ and $130<\lambda^+_z<1000$ ensures a separation of scales from the near-wall cycle at larger $\lambda^+_x$ and the association with the K-H instability and is achieved by integrating over the $k_x$ and $\theta_n$ values associated with the targeted wavelengths.
-Modifications to the wall-normal stress profile peak at $y^+ \approx 36$.
-Moreover, we observe the peak values to increase for larger riblets.
+{up to a second order in riblet height $\alpha$.} Integration over $65<\lambda^+_x<290$ and $130<\lambda^+_z<1000$ ensures a separation of scales from the near-wall cycle at larger $\lambda^+_x$ and the association with the K-H instability and is achieved by integrating over the $k_x$ and $\theta_n$ values {corresponding to} the targeted wavelengths.
+Modifications to the wall-normal stress profile {peak at $\tilde{y}^+ \approx 9$.} Moreover, we observe the peak values to increase for larger riblets.
 The emergence of these peaks, driven by the K-H instability, indicates elevated turbulence levels on riblet-mounted surfaces compared to smooth walls, and is in agreement with the findings of~\cite{garjim11b}.